oatmealandcoffee/CSCI15P4/readme.md

 	* Migrate to production

 ## Bugs
-* User does not redirect correctly create->store->show
+* [fixed] User does not redirect correctly create->store->show
+	* redirect to action as opposed to route

 # Change History